Do Go On - 345 - Dame Julie Andrews

 I think she's had a pretty interesting life.

-I also think she's quite universally admired
+I also think she is quite universally admired.

-sort of sees her as our collective
+and she's very charming and quite wholesome and just everybody I think sort of sees her as our collective

-So, yeah, I can confirm from the very start of this,
+So, yeah, I can confirm from the very start of this, Julie Andrews, an angel.

 And this is just going to be a bunch of wholesome fun.